-- Masks must be worn while singing and while playing most musical instruments; for selected wind instruments, students will remove/modify their mask to play (unless there is parental mask opt out). - For selected wind instruments, students will be provided with a disposable mask.
+- For selected wind instruments, students will be provided with a disposable mask if desired.
 A slit can be cut in the mask for the wind instruments to be utilized; teachers will instruct students on how to cut the slit into the mask so that the instrument mouthpiece will fit tightly with the mask. - Coverings (such as a gator, bell covers and filters) are used over the openings of wind instruments to minimize the generation of droplets and aerosols. - For instruments that require condensation removal, students will have a multi-purpose absorbent pad which can be thrown away after each class. - Materials used in classes where masks are removed (instruments, stands, chairs, or other items in proximity) will be disinfected at the end of each class. - Band and orchestra instruments will not be shared; harps and guitars will be shared and strings will be disinfected. - Students who do not bring their instruments to class will participate in asynchronous instruction on SMARTMUSIC & SightreadingFactory.com.